Skip to main content

 Full-Time Options for Students

 VTVLC offers two types of full-time enrollment for high school students: ‘Full Time Enrollment’ and ‘Collaborative Diploma Program (CDP)’.
 If the student currently attends a school, the first step should be to inquire with the local school regarding full time enrollment with VTVLC.
 If the student lives in a town with a non-operating school, the first step should be to coordinate with their district of residence and VTVLC.
+VTVLC is currently partnered with Richford Jr-Sr High School, Hazen Union High School, White River Valley Middle and High School, Rochester School, and Stockbridge Central School to provide full-time programming.

-Full-Time 9-12 Cost
+Full-Time 9-12

 To find more information on the cost for full-time enrollment visit the VTVLC website

-Collaborative Diploma Program Cost
+K-12 Collaborative Diploma Program Cost

-No cost to the student if they reside in a non-operating town.
+There is no cost to the student if they reside in a non-operating town.

 Partnering Schools